 Be an early bird

 According to data gathered by the Bureau of Transportation Statistics, flights with scheduled departures between 6 and 7 a.m. have the best on-schedule arrival times – just 8.6 minutes late, on average.
 Delay times and flight cancellations only get worse as the day goes on.
-And if your flight does get delayed or canceled, you’ll have better chances to get another flight that same day than those leaving in the afternoon/evening.
+And if your flight does get delayed or cancelled, you’ll have better chances to get another flight that same day than those leaving in the afternoon/evening.

 Another perk of early-bird flights: Because they are at non-peak hours, they tend to be cheaper too than other available flights.
 Plus, did you know that morning flights are prone to less turbulence due to atmospheric conditions?